movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### 2. Transaction and allocator core

-Free-space indexes are in place.
-Add transaction handles, reservations, pinned extents, ordered extents, and delayed references.
-Exercise them with kernel diagnostics or a small in-kernel test harness, but keep the public filesystem read-only.
+Transaction handles, free-space indexes, typed reservations, allocation, pinning, and commit/abort allocator transitions are in place.
+Add a pessimistic metadata commit reserve, ordered extents, and delayed references.
+Exercise the mutation paths with a small in-kernel test harness as they gain callers, but keep the public filesystem read-only.

 ### 3. B-tree writer